Old Age Security Return of Income (OASRI) Guide for Non-Residents

 Email address

 Enter your email address on your return if you would like to receive email notifications from the CRA and you agree to the terms of use for email notifications below.
-You can also register for email notifications by logging in to My Account for Individuals and selecting the "Notification preferences" service.
+You can also register for email notifications by signing in to your CRA account, accessing My Account and selecting the "Notification preferences" service.

 Terms of use for email notifications

-- The CRA will use the email address provided to notify you about any CRA mail available in My Account, and certain changes to your account information
+The CRA will use the email address provided to notify you about any CRA mail available in My Account, when certain changes are made to your account information, and other important account information.

-- To view CRA mail online, you must be registered for My Account, and/or your representative must be registered for Represent a Client and be authorized on your account
+To view CRA mail online, you must be registered for a CRA account to access My Account, or your representative must be registered for a CRA account to access Represent a Client and be authorized to access your account.

-- These terms of use may be changed from time to time.
-The CRA will provide notice in advance of the effective date of any new terms.
-You agree that the CRA may notify you of these changes by emailing the new terms, or notice where to find them, to the email address that you provided.
+These terms of use may be changed from time to time.
+The CRA will provide advance notice of the effective date of any new terms.
+You agree that the CRA may notify you of these changes by emailing the new terms, or notice of where to find them, to the email address that you provided.
 You agree that your use of the service after the effective date of any change to these terms constitutes your agreement to the new terms.
-If you do not agree to the new terms, you must remove your email address from My Account and no longer use the service
+If you do not agree to the new terms, you must remove your email address from My Account and no longer use the service.

 Social insurance number (SIN)